Exchange Place, Jersey City: HBLR

-Three stations of the Hudson Bergen Light Rail in the district are Harborside Financial Center, Essex Street and Exchange Place, where transfer to PATH and ferry are possible.
+Three stations of the Hudson–Bergen Light Rail in the district are Harborside Financial Center, Essex Street and Exchange Place, where transfer to PATH and ferry are possible.

 Paulus Hook Ferry Terminal

-The ferry started in 1764 became known as the Jersey City Ferry but after nearly 200 years of service the last regular ferry service across the Hudson ended in the 1960s.
-Service was revived in 1986 and today ferries are operated by New York Waterway.
+The ferry that started in 1764 became known as the Jersey City Ferry, but after nearly 200 years of service, the last regular ferry service across the Hudson ended in the 1960s.
+Service was revived in 1986, and today the Hudson's ferries are operated by New York Waterway and Seastreak.

 Bus

-In Popular Culture
+In popular culture

 The views provided along the waterfront are often featured as background images of New York City and One World Trade Center that have been used for Gmail, WordPress, and Emporis.
 The EarthCam webcam for One World Trade Center, which is placed on top of the Hyatt Regency Hotel, is viewed by millions every week and is occasionally used by local TV news stations.

 The 1998 film Godzilla used the area that the Goldman Sachs Tower currently occupies as the location for a military base.
 The Exchange Place PATH station was used to film an episode of Law & Order: Special Victims Unit, and the ending of the film Sid and Nancy was shot in the vicinity of Exchange Place near Harborside.

 A segment of MTV's "The Week in Rock" was filmed along the Exchange Place waterfront during an interview with Queen Latifah.

 The pier and its New York backdrop is commonly used in the 2021 series The Equalizer as the location where Robyn and William privately meet.

 The view of Lower Manhattan from Exchange Place has been used for shots in the music video for Demi Lovato's I Love Me and in the lyric video for Afrojack and David Guetta's song Hero.